-My current research project examines the theory and practice of civil disobedience and the politics of nonviolence in the American radical tradition.
-Below are a selection of working papers and recent talks related this project.
-Some working papers can be made available upon request.
+My current book project, Inventing Civil Disobedience, looks at the theory and practice of civil disobedience in the long civil rights movement, and their afterlives in contemporary protest politics.
+Below are a selection of related working papers and recent talks.
+Some papers can be made available upon request.

 Recent and Upcoming Talks

 “Nonviolence and the Coercive Turn in Civil Disobedience Studies,” CSPT, Toronto, November 2019

 “Tough Love: The Political Theology of Civil Disobedience,” Colloquium on Political, Social, and Legal Theory.
 University of Victoria, October 2019